Aatlantise/aatlantise.github.io/_pages/about.md

 Before coming to Georgetown, I was NLP engineer at NCSOFT, where I worked on NLU and information extraction.

-Outside of classes and assitantships, I like to participate in intramural sports as both player and coach, attend free food events around campus, and catch Thursday afternoon flights to Toronto.
+Outside of classes and assitantships, I like to participate in intramural sports as both player and coach and attend free food events around campus.

 For Summer 2025, I will be joining the [Lee Language Lab](https://www.cs.toronto.edu/~ealee/public/) (University of Toronto, Ontario Tech University) as a visiting researcher.